First Choice Airways: First Choice Airways

-The airline carried 6.5 million passengers during 2002.
-The 2005 total was 6.0 million - fifth highest passenger figures of any UK airline.
+The renamed airline carried 6.5 million passengers during 2002.
 In 2004 it announced plans to refurbish another six Boeing 767-300 aircraft to expand its long haul operations.
 The airline was the first in the UK to use the Boeing 777-style interior on their 767 fleet.
-The company had six aircraft flying long haul in 2007, in a two class layout, 63 Premium, 195 Economy.
+The company had six aircraft flying long haul in 2007, in a two class layout, 195 Economy (branded Star Class) and 65 Premium (branded Star Class Premier).
+Following the 767 fleet refurbishment the airline's marketing campaign heavily advertised the claim that their economy seating on long-haul flights had more legroom than any other UK airline.
 All seats featured Panasonic seat back entertainment and mood lighting in Star Class Premier.

+Star Class Premier was also available on select short and mid-haul services predominately departing from East Midlands Airport and London-Stansted.
+Each aircraft in their Airbus A321 fleet featured a small 3 row Premium cabin with upgrades sold as an additional extra to passengers travelling on this aircraft type as part of a First Choice holiday package.
+As part of the upgraded short-haul service; passengers were offered a dedicated check-in facility with enhanced luggage allowances, noise cancelling headphones (for shared IFE), complimentary upgraded meals, alcoholic and non alcoholic drinks with all seats in the cabin featuring additional legroom.

+The 2005 total passenger traffic. was 6.0 million.

-On 23 April 2007, First Choice confirmed it is to close its bases at London Luton Airport and Cardiff from 1 November 2007 however due to the merger with Thomsonfly who also operate from these bases, the combined airline will still operate from these bases.
+On 23 April 2007, First Choice confirmed it was to close its bases at London Luton Airport and Cardiff from next 1 November.
+However, due to the merger with Thomsonfly who also operated from these airports, the combined airline would keep them.

-Merger with Thomsonfly

-In March 2008, the tourism division of the airline's parent group TUI AG, merged with First Choice Holidays PLC, forming the new company TUI Travel.
-Both Thomsonfly and First Choice Airways would be merged as Thomson Airways.
+Thomson Airways

-Thomsonfly Limited changed its name to Thomson Airways Limited in November 2008 and the Thomsonfly operating certificate was changed to Thomson Airways with effect from 1 November 2008.
-On that date, Thomsonfly and First Choice Airways both rebranded their operations to Thomson Airways, merging with a fleet of 75 aircraft.
-There is however an order of 12 new Boeing 787 aircraft which will make the fleet 75 once more.
+In September 2007, parent company First Choice Holidays and TUI merged to form the large travel organisation TUI Travel.
+As a result, the respective airlines First Choice Airways and Thomsonfly operated under a single AOC from 1 May 2008.
+On 1 November 2008, the new name Thomson Airways was adopted for flight operations.
+The combined fleet included 75 aircraft.
+There was however an order of 12 new Boeing 787 aircraft.

-As of 2 October 2017, Thomson Airways began operating under TUI Airways, leaving any vestige of UK travel heritage behind.
+From October 2017, Thomson Airways began operating as TUI Airways.